compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 The extra brackets around `x` aren't strictly necessary, but they'll simplify your parsing rules if you allow lambdas to take multiple arguments.

 We'll also introduce a new value type to represent the result of evaluating a lambda by itself.
-It will consist simply of a symbol paired with an expression.
+It will consist simply of a symbol paired with an expression, and for clarity, we'll denote it as `lambda x. b`.

 Now, how should we interpret a lambda expression?